Alex Vernon teaches post-1900 American literature, some film, and writing. He is the author of:

 (2016).

-He received a National Endowment for the Humanities Fellowship (NEH) for 2020-2021 to work on
+He received a 2020-2021 National Endowment for the Humanities Fellowship for

 From 2017-2019, he led a local program for veterans as well as the general public, funded by the NEH's "Dialogue on the Experience of War" program.
 He wrote the memorial poem at the Young-Wise Memorial Stadium & Plaza on campus and consulted on the Ken Burns and Lynn Novick film